-I won't sugar-coat this one, though.
-Like Italy, you've got to thread the needle of various requirements to get a nobackground-check residency in Peru.
+I won't sugarcoat this one, though.
+Like Italy, you've got to thread the needle of various requirements to get a no-background-check residency in Peru.

 If you are in Peru and entered as a tourist, then you need to execute a status change in order to stay in Peru as a resident.
-The process is called a Cambio de Calidad Migratoria (change of migratory type), and the process requires an "open arrest warrant" check from Interpol, called a Ficha de Canje Internacional.
+The process is called a Cambio de Calidad Migratoria (change of migratory type), and the process requires an "open arrest warrant" check from Interpol.
 It's not exactly a background check, but it's a risk you may not want to take.

-So to avoid the Interpol check and remain on the conservative side, you must enter Peru with a residency visa (rather than a tourist visa), since a residency visa does not require a background check or the Interpol check.
-My initial problem with this is that the process takes place in Peru... so how do you get there to apply for residency, without entering as a tourist?
+So to avoid the Interpol check and remain on the conservative side, you must enter Peru with a residency visa (rather than a tourist visa), as a residency visa does not require a background check or the Interpol check.
+My initial problem with this is that the process takes place in Peru... so how do you get there to apply for residency... without entering as a tourist?

 To find out, I applied for Peruvian residency online.
-And as it turns out, you can name an individual who is empowered to apply for you in Peru, and then have the visa issued from a consulate in the U.S. or Canada.
+And, as it turns out, you can name an individual who is empowered to apply for you in Peru, and then have the visa issued from a consulate in the U.S. or Canada.

-So, in summary:
+In summary: